Anne Curtis: 2018–present

 In 2018, she starred in the romantic drama Sid & Aya: Not a Love Story, alongside Dingdong Dantes, and the action thriller Buy Bust.
 In preparation for her role in the latter, Curtis became a practitioner of Pekiti-Tirsia Kali, a style of Filipino Martial Arts.
 She received critical acclaim for both films, receiving a rare double nomination for Best Actress at the 42nd Gawad Urian Awards.
 Also for her work in both films, American publication Variety selected Curtis as one of five Asian talents to be honored with the Asian Star: Up Next award at the Macau Film Festival.
 Furthermore, her performance in Sid & Aya: Not a Love Story earned her Best Actress nominations at the 37th Luna Awards and the 67th FAMAS Awards, where she was also honored with the FPJ Memorial Award.
 Later in the year, she also starred in the 44th Metro Manila Film Festival official entry, the horror-thriller film Aurora.
 For her performance in the film, she received her second nomination for Best Actress at the festival's award ceremony.

 In 2019, she starred alongside Marco Gumabao in the erotic romantic drama film Just a Stranger, which became a box-office success.
 At the 36th PMPC Star Awards for Movies, the pair received a nomination for Movie Love Team of the Year, making it her eighth PMPC Star Awards for Movies nod.
 Later that year, she starred alongside her It's Showtime co-host, Vice Ganda, in the musical comedy film The Mall, The Merrier, which served as their official entry to the 45th Metro Manila Film Festival.
 Despite mixed-to-average reviews from critics, the film was a huge box-office success.
 It grossed Php 323 million, making it one of the highest-grossing Filipino films, and Curtis' highest-grossing film to date.
 During the year, Curtis also received her fourth win for Best Female TV Host at the 33rd PMPC Star Awards for Television for her work on It's Showtime.

 In 2020, Curtis announced a hiatus to focus on her pregnancy and married life.

-In 2022, Anne Curtis returned to It's Showtime.
+In 2022, Curtis returned to It's Showtime.

 Other ventures

 Charitable and philanthropic work

-In March 2015, Curtis became a celebrity advocate for UNICEF Philippines, having been a supporter of the organization since 2009.
+In March 2015, Curtis became a celebrity advocate for UNICEF Philippines, having been a supporter of the organisation since 2009.
 As an advocate, she visited parts of Leyte that were devastated by Typhoon Yolanda in 2013 to meet with children and families affected by the typhoon and observe recovery operations.

 In October 2015, Curtis launched a marathon called the "Heroes for Children Run" to benefit UNICEF's "1,000 Days of Life" campaign.

 In 2019, she became UNICEF's National Goodwill Amabassador.

 Book

-In February 2016, Curtis launched her first written work, a children's book entitled Anita, The Duckling Diva in collaboration with UNICEF Philippines.
+In February 2016, Curtis launched her first written work, a children's book entitled Anita, the Duckling Diva in collaboration with UNICEF Philippines.

-Cosmetics line

-In September 2017, Curtis launched her makeup line in the Philippines, BLK cosmetics.